idno/User-Research/Surveys/README.md

 Determine what type of information you're hoping to get first, and then draft questions that will help you gather these details.
 You may want to use multiple choice questions with a provided list of responses (what tools do you use for blogging?).
-Or you may want to use questions with a rating scale (how satisfied are you with your blogging platform?).
+You may want to use questions with a rating scale (how satisfied are you with your blogging platform?).
 Or you may want to include open-ended questions (which blogging tool could you not live without?).